Early Rising in Toddlers: Tips to Stop Early Wake-Ups

 Sick of waking up before the sun?

 There are 5 causes and 5 ways to combat early rising in children - find out how in our Gentle Sleep Solutions e-Course, available now!

 When you come back in, make a big deal out of “good morning” time.
 Do your dramatic wake-up.

 The morning routine is the flip side of the bedtime-routine coin.
 Your goal is to help him distinguish between day and night, to know when it really is time to get up.

 Your message must be clear: “I’m getting you out of the crib because it’s morning time, not because you were crying.”

 If your early riser is over 2 or 2.5 years old and sleeps in a bed, then you will have to return your child to their bed and treat this like a night wakening.

 Continue with your Shuffle position until the clock strikes 6:00 a.m.
 Consider using an alarm clock radio or a light with an appliance timer to help signal to your child when it is wake up time.

-If you sometimes let you child get out of bed and start the day before the music comes on then he or she will not take the alarm clock seriously!
+If you sometimes let your child get out of bed and start the day before the music comes on then he or she will not take the alarm clock seriously!

-- Skipping naps and putting your child to bed later will cause early rising-I know it’s not logical, and you and I would never do that – but it is true!
+- Skipping naps and putting your child to bed later will cause early rising.
+It seems counterintuitive, but it is true!